Class: Aws::EKS::Client

 #update_nodegroup_config(params = {}) ⇒ Types::UpdateNodegroupConfigResponse

 Updates an Amazon EKS managed node group configuration.
 Your node group continues to function during the update.
-The response output includes an update ID that you can use to track the status of your node group update with the DescribeUpdate API operation.
-Currently you can update the Kubernetes labels for a node group or the scaling configuration.
+The response output includes an update ID that you can use to track the status of your node group update with the [ ‘DescribeUpdate` ][1] API operation.
+You can update the Kubernetes labels and taints for a node group and the scaling and version update configuration.

 #update_nodegroup_version(params = {}) ⇒ Types::UpdateNodegroupVersionResponse